aruu/transaction-pdf-pipeline/README.md

 - Python
 - ETL methodologies (staging, transformation, enrichment as separate phases)
+- OOP design patterns - extractors and Tbl are both Template Patterns (extractors are implemented purely functionally)

+## TODO

+- [x] finalize extractor design
+- [ ] make test case for extractor C
+- [ ] set up uv
+- [ ] set up opencode
+- [ ] migrate other extractors over
+- [ ] categorization

 ## Future

-Building on the idea of ETL, this could be coordinated through Airflow or dbt. data quality monitoring package into a docker container to run more easily, as a self-hosted app (parameters through volume mounts and env files) UI for easier tagging management reducing logic into state machines have a good input yaml format for state machines test code coverage swap to uv
+- [ ] Building on the idea of ETL, this could be coordinated through Airflow or dbt.
+- [ ] data quality monitoring
+- [ ] package into a docker container to run more easily, as a self-hosted app (parameters through volume mounts and env files)
+- [ ] UI for easier tagging management
+- [ ] reducing logic into state machines
+- [ ] have a good input yaml format for state machines
+- [ ] test code coverage
+- [ ] swap to uv